Find Affordable College Courses

 Cape Girardeau, MO

-With a ranking of #14, Southeast Missouri State University did quite well on this year’s most popular schools for engineering physics students working on their bachelor’s degree.
-Located in the small city of Cape Girardeau, Southeast Missouri State University is a public college with a medium-sized student population.
+Southeast Missouri State University landed the #14 spot in the 2023 rankings for the most popular bachelor’s degree engineering physics programs.
+Located in the city of Cape Girardeau, Southeast Missouri State University is a public college with a moderately-sized student population.

 Women make up 6% of the engineering physics majors at the school.